opendoor-labs/airship-go/README.md

 In Airship, feature **flags** control traffic to generic objects (called **entities**).
 The most common type for entities is `User`, but they can also be other things (i.e. `Page`, `Group`, `Team`, `App`, etc.).
 By default, all entities have the type `User`.

+In Go, we define different entity types using `struct`s. (e.g., the `User` struct in the usage section)

 ## 03 Configuring Flags

 ```